Ecwid/ecwid-api-docs/README.md

 #Changelog

+## January 17, 2017
+- **NEW** Added `Ecwid.OnOrderPlaced()` event for Ecwid JavaScript API.
+It allows to get order details in storefront right after it's placed by customer.
+[Learn more](https://developers.ecwid.com/api-documentation#ecwid-onorderplaced)

 ## January 16, 2017
 - **NEW** You can now get `public_token` value in a native app interface by using `EcwidApp.getPayload()` or decrypting payload on server (for enhanced security authentication apps).
 [Learn more](https://developers.ecwid.com/api-documentation#getpayload)
 - To keep the digital goods of our merchants protected, we removed access token from `adminUrl` field when [getting product details](https://developers.ecwid.com/api-documentation#get-a-product).
 To download a file, just add the token parameter with the token as a value: `?token=abcde1234`